flanagansteve/Riggle/readme.md

 - [Geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum): The GoLang implementation of Ethereum.
 OSX users can download using "brew install geth"
 - [Solc](https://github.com/ethereum/solidity/releases): the official Solidity compiler executable.
 Download the correct archive for your system, extract, and run.
 Alternatively, run:

     $ brew tap ethereum/ethereum

     $ brew install solidity

 - [py-solc](https://github.com/pipermerriam/py-solc/): a library that helps convert your smart contract to byte-code.
 You can install via pip using "pip3 install py-solc"

+- [TKinter](https://wiki.python.org/moin/TkInter): the python library that runs the GUI.
+TKinter should come with OSX and Windows' Python installations.
+Install TKinter on Linux via "sudo apt-get install python3-tk"

 # Use